Magisk-Modules-Repo/energizedprotection/README.md

 Changelog
 ------

+v.1.3.0
+- Added back Magisk v20.0 - 20.3 support.

+ _***Magisk v20.4+ users won't require seperate busybox module.**_

+ _***Magisk v20.0-20.3 users will have to install Busybox for Android NDK module.**_

 v.1.2.5
 - Added CLI Flag support.
-- No more separate busybox required.
+- No more separate busybox required for Magisk v20.4+.
 Magisk Busybox will be used by default.
 - Updated Magisk Template to v20.0+.
 No more support for Magisk <v20.0.
 - Added user config support.
 - Improved blacklist, whitelist and redirectlist functions.